digris/doc-openbroadcast-platform/source/application/library/index.rst

 Identifiers
 ------------

-The identification code associated to the release.
+The identification code associated with the release.

 .. figure:: img/release-form-identifiers.png